reza2002801/reza2002801.github.io/_pages/about.md

   - /about.html
 ---

-My name is Reza Alvandi, and I am a 4-year Bachelor of Science student in Computer Science at Sharif University of Technology (SUT).
+I am Reza Alvandi, a master’s student in electrical engineering at McGill University.
+My interests lie at the intersection of Machine Learning, Statistics, and Optimization.
+Having previously studied computer science, I am also passionate about algorithms and software development.
+At McGill, I focus on designing intelligent systems with mathematical guarantees, particularly for control tasks, using tools such as game theory and machine learning.

 Research Interest
 ======
-I am generally curious about the intersection of Machine Learning, Algorithms, Statistics and Optimization.

-I have worked on:
-- Graph Machine Learning models such as GNN and GraphSage
-- Mouse Opto-Locomotor Motion Analysis
-- Rank Aggregation Optimization
+- Decentralized stochastic control and Markov decision theory
-- Reinforcement Learning for Checker games
+- Reinforcement learning for partially observed systems
-- Variational Auto encoders to generate data
-- Image processing technique in blending images
+- Theoretical Machine learning